Body and mind

 A typical yoga class includes performing a number of poses and ends with members of the class lying on their mats in quiet meditation (focusing and calming the mind and body, not necessarily a religious observance).
 A class is usually 60 or 90 minutes in length with a qualified instructor teaching a group of people.

-Class members perform various stretches in standing, sitting, and lying positions.
-The instructor describes the pose and tells you to inhale at a certain point during the pose and to exhale at another point.
-Breathing helps you focus on the stretch and relax into the pose.
-Proper breathing helps you focus when trying to maintain a position in which stability is required.
-Overall, breathing and concentration are keys to becoming aware of your body's limits and its potential strengths.
+Class members perform various poses while standing, sitting, and lying to lengthen and strengthen various muscles.
+The instructor describes and demonstrates the pose and talks you through proper breathing technique, inhaling at a certain point during the pose and exhaling at another point.
+Breathing helps you to focus on the stretch and relax into the pose.
+Proper breathing also helps you to focus when trying to maintain a position that requires stability.
+Overall, breathing and concentration are key to becoming aware of your body's limits and its potential strengths.

 As one experienced yoga enthusiast acknowledged, you should be prepared to feel frustrated and off-balance during the first few workouts.

 Myth #1: You have to be really flexible to begin yoga.